Pylons/pyramid/docs/narr/configuration.rst

 Imperative Configuration
 ------------------------

-Here's one of the simplest :mod:`pyramid` applications, configured
+Here's one of the simplest :app:`Pyramid` applications, configured
 imperatively:

 .. code-block:: python